danielsaidi/SwiftUIKit/README.md

 ## Documentation

-The [KeyboardKit documentation][Documentation] contains curated and structured information that makes it easy to overview the various parts of the library, see how the various parts connect to each other etc.
+The [SwiftUIKit documentation][Documentation] contains curated and structured information that makes it easy to overview the various parts of the library, see how the various parts connect to each other etc.

-Just download the documentation, extract the zip file and double-tap the `KeyboardKit.doccarchive` file to view the documentation directly in Xcode.
+Just download the documentation, extract the zip file and double-tap the `SwiftUIKit.doccarchive` file to view the documentation directly in Xcode.